Do you think you have an enneagram type 8 child? Read this blog for everything you need to know about parenting the enneagram 8 as a child!

 - Option 1, they become withdrawn and reserved.
 Stepping into the negative Enneagram 5 qualities, take less action and become focused on attaining more information that they seemingly don’t need whether it’s through studying more than needed, watching TV, or reading.

 - Option 2, which is rarely talked about, is an 8 child in stress can become “selfless,” taking on the unhealthy aspects of the Enneagram 2!
 They try to take care of all duties on their own and end up feeling like a victim.

-Overall, a type 8 child in stress also become more critical.
+Overall, a type 8 child in stress also becomes more critical.
 Instead of embracing their compassionate side, they see everything as logic and facts, including other people’s emotions.
 The type 8 in stress is ruthless and harsh.

 Signs Of A Stressed Enneagram 8 Child…

-- Drawing into their mind, appearing to have “brain-fog”.
+- Drawing into their mind, appearing to have “brain fog”.

 - Aggressive and rude

 - Passive-aggressive behavior